-During the mid 1960’s, as NASA was aggressively working toward President John F. Kennedy’s desire to land a man on the Moon, NASA administrator James Webb asked that a committee be established, to be led by Dr. Frederick Seitz, President of the National Academy of Sciences, to engage the academic community in NASA’s efforts.
+During the mid-1960s, as NASA was aggressively working toward President John F. Kennedy’s desire to land a man on the Moon, NASA administrator James Webb asked that a committee be established, to be led by Dr. Frederick Seitz, President of the National Academy of Sciences, to engage the academic community in NASA’s efforts.
 In July 1967, the concept of a Lunar Science Institute (LSI) was born out of those discussions.

-On October 1, 1968, the LSI was formally established by NASA contract with the National Academy of Sciences to operate the new entity in cooperation with Rice University.
-Needing a more permanent entity to manage the LSI, in March 1969 the National Academy of Sciences, at the request of NASA, chartered the Universities Space Research Association (USRA), a nonprofit consortium of universities.
+On October 1, 1968, the Lunar Science Institute (LSI) was formally established by NASA contract with the National Academy of Sciences to operate the new entity in cooperation with Rice University.
+Needing an entity to manage the LSI that would be more widely representative of the university community, in March 1969, the National Academy of Sciences, at the request of NASA, chartered the Universities Space Research Association (USRA), a nonprofit association of universities.
 USRA’s purpose was to foster cooperation among universities, other research organizations, and the U.S. government for the advancement of space research, and in December 1969 USRA assumed management of the LSI under contract to NASA.

 Throughout its history, the LPI has made significant contributions to the understanding of lunar and planetary science.
 LPI staff scientists, postdoctoral fellows, and visiting scientists, whose fields of research represent much of the breadth of the planetary science community, pursue innovative research, support NASA programs, provide a connection to the university scientific community, and contribute vital science focus to all LPI activities.LPI's 50th Anniversary